How to Make Amends to Family – 3 Fears That Block Connection

 This adult child worries that if he writes a sentimental note then his mother will assume that “everything is fine between them.” (or at the very least “significantly better”, which it wasn’t.)

 Adult children often worry that they will once again find themselves back in the same cycle that created the initial estrangement.
 They may hope for their parent’s love and approval but dread a repeat of the past.
-Distance feels safer than connection so mom gets an emotionless birthday card.
+Distance feels safer than connecting so mom gets an emotionless birthday card.

 Finally, the fear that the parent isn’t capable of handling their own emotions.
 Instead of listening to and validating the adult child’s feelings, the parent is thinking of themselves.
 What does this look like?

 The parent is busy defending their parenting and life circumstances.
 Mom or Dad expects their adult child to comfort them instead of acknowledging their adult child’s pain.
 “I don’t expect my child to comfort me,” exclaims mom!
-“One would think they could recognize how much I struggled/suffered/went through and it wasn’t easy but I put them first.”
+“One would think they could recognize how much I struggled/suffered/went through and parenting wasn’t easy but I put them first.”

 Your Feelings Make Sense